 Students are required to purchase a scientific programmable calculator (e.g. HP50g) and associated Quickclose computational programs for this unit.

-KGG220 continues from KGG255, developing a broader knowledge relating to the use and application of precise instrumentation and measurement methodologies in the fields of spatial information sciences and surveying.
+KGG220 continues from KGG255, developing a broader knowledge relating to the use and application of precise instrumentation and measurement methodologies in the field of surveying.

 This unit develops students' skills in using optical levels and electronic total stations and provides experience in a range of precision survey techniques using these instruments.
 Survey methodologies, instrument calibration and computational requirements for precise levelling, trigonometric heighting, resection, traversing and detail surveying are examined both in lectures and in practical experiences.
 Students will use hand-held calculators (HP50g) and LISCAD software to reduce field observations and create survey plans from their practical work.
 The unit will also introduce students to the concepts and methodologies required to present and interpret survey data referenced to the Map Grid of Australia (MGA).